Armchair-Heavy-Industries/A4T/README.md

 ![CFG](docs/images/cfd.png)

 ### Credits
-* Huge thanks for the support from the AHI team.
-* Also to the Crew/Contributors at Voron Design
+* Crew/Contributors at Voron Design
 * Big shoutout to [yellowfish543](https://github.com/yellowfish543/StdToolheadOpenfoam/) for the CFD insights that unlocked the potential of this design.
 * weaslus for insisting that the 4010 inserts get renamed to "backflow inhibitors"
 * Corunir for the configurator wizard